Spider-Man: The Ralph Bakshi Sessions (1968-1970)

 "Spider-Man, Spider-Man, does whatever a spider can..."

-Oh how I fondly remember that jingle from the cartoon series featuring the iconic superhero whose titular series ran on syndicated networks during the mid to late 70's.
-(Despite having originally debut during 1967.)
-What's so amusing about the Spider-Man series was the unintentionally hilarious seasons (Two and Three, respectively.) courtesy of production animator Ralph Bakshi Fritz the Cat, Heavy Traffic, American Pop, just to name a few. and Krantz Films.
+Oh how I fondly remembered that jingle from the animated series featuring the iconic Webslinger whose titular series appeared on syndicated networks during the mid to late 70's.
+(Despite having originally making its debut during 1967 on ABC Saturday Morning.)
+What's amusing about the Spider-Man series was the unintentionally hilarious seasons (Two and three, respectively.) courtesy of production animator Ralph Bakshi Fritz the Cat, Heavy Traffic, American Pop, just to name a few. and Krantz Films.

-Krantz had taken over production of the series after the previous animation studio, Grantway-Lawrence, had went bankrupt.
-And with them, Stan Lee and John Romita's input.
-This would explain the lack of quality when it came to animation, generic villains and background music that occurred when Krantz Films had taken control of the series' second and third season.
+Krantz had taken over production of the series after the previous animation studio, Grantway-Lawrence, went bankrupt.
+And with them, Stan Lee and John Romita's input was gone.
+This would explain the lack of quality when it came to animation, generic villains and background music that occurred when Krantz Films had taken control of the series.
 It was apparent that Spidey's show had taken a turn for the worse!
-Krantz had reduced the budget dramatically, while taking half meaures.
-I.e.
+Krantz had reduced the budget dramatically, while taking half measures via cutting corners.

-The quality of animation looked watered down and by that definition, I meant litterally!
+For example, the quality of animation looked watered down and by that definition, I meant literally!
 The backdrops looked as if it was brushed via watercolor paint, then there's bland designs, choppy frames and not to mention, reused stock footage from the previous season.
 The villains, as I had mentioned earlier, were all generic one notes who couldn't fill the shoes of Spider-Man's rogue gallery.

 Where's Sandman, Vulture, Electro, Green Goblin or Mysterio?
 Well, suffice to say, Mysterio did make an appearance, but as some four eyed dork instead of the ominous Steve Ditko designed green and purple cloaked guy with a fishbowl as a helmet.